JamelD/lis4480/FinalPresentation/README.md

-UPLOAD SLIDES

-UPLOAD 1 PAGER REPORT
+# LIS 4480 - IT Leadership

+## Jamel Douglas

+### Final Presentation

+#### Objectives
+Write a one-page report.
+Create a PowerPoint presentation.

+#### Tasks
-One Page Report - graded by Instructor 5 pts
+- One Page Report - graded by Instructor 5 pts

-Slides and class presentation - graded by CLASS 5 pts
+- Slides and class presentation - graded by CLASS 5 pts

-Slides and class presentation - graded by Instructor 10 pts
+- Slides and class presentation - graded by Instructor 10 pts